FNNDSC/pl-lld_inference/README.rst

     [--meta]
     If specified, print plugin meta data and exit.

+    [--modelType]
+    If specified, choose the specified model weights for inference.
+    Options are 1) lld 2) vv.
+Default is lld.

     [--savejson <DIR>]
     If specified, save json representation file to DIR and exit.